ntop/ntopng/doc/README.geolocation.md

 In case package `ntopng-data` or `geoipupdate` is not available on your platform:

+0. Manually download database files
+   - DB-IP: IP-to-ISP (https://db-ip.com/db/ip-to-isp) and IP-to-Country (https://db-ip.com/db/ip-to-country) databases
-0. Manually download database files `GeoLite2-ASN.mmdb` and `GeoLite2-City.mmdb` from the download section of your MaxMind account page
+   - MaxMind: `GeoLite2-ASN.mmdb` and `GeoLite2-City.mmdb` from the download section of your MaxMind account page

 1. Then place the downloaded files under a specifiy folder which depends on the platform:

     - **Linux**: place downloaded files under `/var/lib/GeoIP/` or `/usr/share/GeoIP/`